-- 5.1 It is unlawful for appointments to be made on the basis of anything other than the ability of the candidate to undertake the duties of the post.
-If you are involved in making appointments you should do everything possible to ensure that these are made on the basis of merit and in accordance with the Council's policy. - 5.2 In order to avoid any possible accusation of bias, you must not become involved in any appointment if you are related to an applicant, or have a close personal relationship with him or her. - 5.3 Similarly, you should not be involved in decisions relating to discipline, promotion or pay adjustments in respect of any other employee who is a relative or with whom you have a close personal relationship; nor should you attempt to influence such decisions. - 5.4 Senior officers (i.e. Head of Service and above) must disclose to the Head of Law and Democracy any relationship known to exist between them and any person they know who is a candidate for an appointment with the Council.
+5.1 It is unlawful for appointments to be made on the basis of anything other than the ability of the candidate to undertake the duties of the post.
+If you are involved in making appointments you should do everything possible to ensure that these are made on the basis of merit and in accordance with the Council's .

-5.5 If you apply for promotion or are seeking another job in the Council, you must not approach any Councillor for a reference.
-Issues relating to your conditions of service, working arrangements or grading should be raised with your manager or supervisor and not with Councillors.
+- 5.2 In order to avoid any possible accusation of bias, you must not become involved in any appointment if you are related to an applicant, or have a close personal relationship with him or her. - 5.3 Similarly, you should not be involved in decisions relating to discipline, promotion or pay adjustments in respect of any other employee who is a relative or with whom you have a close personal relationship; nor should you attempt to influence such decisions. - 5.4 Senior officers (i.e. Head of Service and above) must disclose to the Head of Law and Governance on Form [X] 2 any relationship known to exist between them and any person they know who is a candidate for an appointment with the Council. - 5.5 If you apply for promotion or are seeking another job in the Council, you must not approach any councillor for a reference.
+Issues relating to your conditions of service, working arrangements or grading should be raised with your manager or supervisor and not with councillors.

-6. Outside Commitments
+6. OUTSIDE COMMITMENTS

 - 6.1 Your off-duty hours are your own concern, but you should make sure that you do not allow yourself to get into a position where your private interests come into conflict with your contractual obligations or are detrimental to the interests or reputation of the Council. - 6.2 Employees subject to Green Book conditions and paid from Spinal Point 29 are required to devote their whole-time service to the work of the Council and obtain written consent before taking any outside employment.
-The Council will not unreasonably stop Officers from undertaking additional employment, but this employment must not, in the Council's view, conflict with or be detrimental to its interests, or weaken public confidence in the conduct of its business. - 6.3 Even if you are not subject to the Green Book provisions you should ensure that none of your outside activities are detrimental to the Council's interests. - 6.4 If you write a book or article for payment on subjects relating to your work for the Council, you must seek the permission of the Council through your manager or supervisor.
+If you fall into this category, and want to seek the Council's agreement, you should complete Form [X] 3 and submit it to your Chief Officer.
+The Council will not unreasonably stop officers from undertaking additional employment, but this employment must not, in the Council's view, conflict with or be detrimental to its interests, or weaken public confidence in the conduct of its business. - 6.3 Even if you are not subject to the Green Book provisions you should ensure that none of your outside activities are detrimental to the Council's interests. - 6.4 If you write a book or article for payment on subjects relating to your work for the Council, you must seek the permission of the Council through your manager or supervisor using Form [X] 3.
 The general presumption would be that any fee or royalty payable would be passed over to the Council. - 6.5 You must not undertake private or personal work of any description in working hours or in the office unless you have been given specific permission by your manager or supervisor. - 6.6 Private use of Council facilities and equipment, such as stationery and fax machines, is not allowed.
 Personal use of the telephone is permitted within reason, provided that calls are properly logged and charges paid back to the Council.
 Also, you should not arrange to receive correspondence, telephone calls and fax messages in the office related to outside work or private interests.

-7. Personal Interests
+7. PERSONAL INTERESTS